 714.01(a) Unsigned or Improperly Signed Amendment [R-07.2015]

-37 CFR 1.33 Correspondence respecting patent applications, reexamination proceedings, and other proceedings.
+37 C.F.R.
+1.33 Correspondence respecting patent applications, reexamination proceedings, and other proceedings.

-(b) Amendments and other papers.
+- (b) Amendments and other papers.
 Amendments and other papers, except for written assertions pursuant to § 1.27(c)(2)(ii) of this part, filed in the application must be signed by:

-(1) A registered patent attorney or patent agent of record appointed in compliance with § 1.32(b);
+- (1) A patent practitioner of record appointed in compliance with § 1.32(b);

-(3) An assignee as provided for under § 3.71(b) of this chapter; or
+- (3) An assignee as provided for under § 3.71(b) of this chapter; or

 When an unsigned or improperly signed amendment is received the amendment will be listed in the contents of the application file, but not entered.
 The examiner will notify applicant of the status of the application, advising him or her to furnish a duplicate amendment properly signed or to ratify the amendment already filed.
 In an application not under final rejection, applicant should be given a 1-month time period in which to ratify the previously filed amendment (37 CFR 1.135(c) ).